mikejholly/game_of_life_pairing/README.md

 Life in an interview please emphasize code quality, testing (TDD, Red-Green-Refactor, etc.) and please articulate your thinking as you go.

-This is a pairing exercise so your interviewee is your pair - treat them as such.
+This is a pairing exercise so your interviewer is your pair - treat them as such.
 Ask questions.
 Bounce ideas off of them, etc.